-Case in point: I used to teach family law at a local law school in California.
-This law school was not nearly so well known as where I went to law school, at Stanford, but I can absolutely guarantee you that the students who graduated from that law school were every bit as qualified – in fact in some ways more qualified – to represent you in a family law matter.
+Ms. Mitchell went on to explain “Relatedly, as I mentioned, I used to teach family law at a local law school in California.
+This law school was not nearly so well known as where I went to law school, at Stanford, but I can absolutely guarantee you that the students who graduated from that law school were every bit as qualified – in some ways more qualified – to represent you in a family law matter.
 At the big name law schools you get taught a lot of theory, but not a lot of practical lawyering.
 Some of the best family law attorneys I know went to law schools that you have probably never heard of.
+In fact, several of my former students now practice family law and they are darned fine family law attorneys, and you can bet that they understand family law issues for fathers!”

-Similarly, asking them how many trials they’ve done, or their trial success rate, is not a good way to pick a lawyer, because the best lawyers for fathers will often do their damndest to keep you out of court and trials – because the trial system not only is no place for family matters, but, more importantly, because it so slanted against fathers.
+Similarly, asking a lawyer with whom you are thinking of working how many trials they’ve done, or their trial success rate, is not a good way to pick a lawyer, because the best lawyers for fathers will often do their damndest to keep you out of court and trials – because the trial system not only is no place for family matters, but, more importantly, because it so slanted against fathers.

 With that out of the way, here are the steps to finding a good lawyer: